mikeyCos/blog-api/README.md

 ## Questions

 1. Do all blogs need a comment section?
 At what point, in production or development, are blog post comments helpful?
+2. Should the access token be valid if the refresh token is invalid?
+In other words, a new access token is generated right before a refresh token expires, should the newly generated access token be valid?
+Since the refresh token expired, a new access token will not be generated and the most recent generated access token will expire.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>